Down the Hole--Rodwell Adventure Videos

 Part of this exercise was to study the conditions of the hole in preparation for blowing up the ice lens...after all that was done we see the explosives going down the hole, followed by the ultimate cloud of dust.

 The videos were on 3 tapes, for this web site I've picked and clipped a few of the shorter and more interesting items.
 If you really like watching paint dry I can share the larger files, including some unrelated stuff like the CNN reporter who tried unsuccessfully to get C to take off his sunglasses.
 I've edited out the long periods of total inactivity.
 In a couple of cases a radio was lowered along with the camera so that audio (and depth measurements) could be heard, in other cases the only sound is the scraping of the camera along the side of the hole.
 Of course there is sometimes some interesting commentary from the participants before and/or after each time the camera is lowered.
-These are .mpg files which should play on any computer.
+These are .mpg files which should play on any computer after downloading.

 What is here: